 • Bring your tuning fork!
 You will use it during your audition!

 • Dress up!
 Look your best—an audition is always a practice for the next concert, solo, or audition.
-Your career is now—act the part and bring it!
+Your career is now—act the part and let's be in it to win it!

 • Fill out an information form and give it to your door monitor when completed.